Rob Wrong

-Rob Wrong (born October 28, 1970) is an American rock guitarist known for playing in Witch Mountain and The Skull.
+Rob Wrong (born October 28, 1970 in Fairbanks, Alaska) is an American rock guitarist known for playing in Witch Mountain and The Skull.
 He was described by Premier Guitar as creating "titanic guitar sludge".

 Career

 Wrong began playing music with punk rock group M-99 and the sludge metal band Iommi Stubbs before forming Witch Mountain in 1997.
 In 2009, he shifted to playing purely lead guitar for Witch Mountain after they hired singer Uta Plotkin.
 This led to appearances at notable festivals such as Roadburn Festival, South by Southwest and Hellfest, as well as tours with Danzig, Superjoint, Yob, Enslaved and Hawkwind.
 In 2015, he was invited by Eric Wagner to perform with The Skull, whom have since toured with Saint Vitus and have performed at Roadburn, Muskel Rock, Psycho Las Vegas and Hellfest.